You must complete IRS Form 5695 if you qualify to claim the non-business energy property credit or the residential energy-efficient property credit.

 Eligible costs include the purchase price and installation charges for efficient heating and air conditioning systems, water heaters and stoves that run on biomass fuel.
 You may also claim a credit for the purchase of energy-efficient doors, windows, skylights, certain roofs and the cost of increasing insulation in the home.
 However, you cannot include the installation costs for this equipment in the credit.

 In addition to the non-business credit, you may also claim the residential energy-efficient property credit on the same Form 5695 when you acquire alternative energy equipment for use in the home.
 The allowable credit is equal to 30 percent of an unlimited amount of costs you incur to purchase and install solar electric systems, geothermal heat pumps, solar hot water heaters, wind turbines and fuel cell property.
 Before you purchase any of this equipment, be sure to check the manufacturer’s tax credit certification statement to ensure that its purchase qualifies you for the credit.

-This credit for most of these improvements is set to expire on December 31, 2016.
+This credit for most of these improvements expired on December 31, 2016.
 The credit for solar electricity and solar water heating property continues through 2021 with reductions in the credit begriming in 2020.

 Reducing tax basis

 Claiming either of the tax credits requires you to reduce the tax basis of your home by an amount equal to the total of both credits you claim.
 The tax basis of your home is essentially the price you paid for it or the cost to construct it.